mozilla/bleach/docs/linkify.rst

 Linkifying text fragments
 =========================

-``linkify()`` searches text for links, URLs, and email addresses and lets you control how and when those links are rendered.
+:py:func:`bleach.linkify` searches text for links, URLs, and email addresses and lets you control how and when those links are rendered.

-``linkify()`` works by building a document tree, so it's guaranteed never to do weird things to URLs in attribute values, can modify the value of attributes on ``<a>`` tags, and can even do things like skip ``<pre>`` sections.
+It works by building a document tree, so it's guaranteed never to do weird things to URLs in attribute values, can modify the value of attributes on ``<a>`` tags and can even do things like skip ``<pre>`` sections.

-By default, ``linkify()`` will perform some sanitization, only allowing a set of "safe" tags.
-Because it uses the HTML5 parsing algorithm, it will always handle things like unclosed tags.

 .. note::

    You may pass a ``string`` or ``unicode`` object, but Bleach will always return ``unicode``.

 .. autofunction:: bleach.linkify